technovangelist/katacoda-scenarios/dd101autodiscok8s/step1.md

 Let's create the same environment in Kubernetes.
-Your Kubernetes environment could be local using miniKube, on a Rancher or similar environment or on a cloud service such as Google Cloud.
-If you don't have a Kubernetes environment, setting up miniKube is super quick and easy.
-The easiest install docs I have seen are here: https://github.com/kubernetes/minikube/releases.
-You will also need kubectl which you can find here: https://kubernetes.io/docs/tasks/tools/install-kubectl/

-1. Add the Datadog Agent to your Kubernetes environment by creating a dd-agent.yaml file.
-You can find the contents of this file, will your API KEY already filled in here: https://app.datadoghq.com/account/settings#agent/kubernetes
+1. Review the datadog-agent.yaml file above.
-2. Start the DaemonSet by running `kubectl apply -f dd-agent.yaml`
+2. Start the DaemonSet by running `kubectl apply -f docker/datadog-agent.yaml`{{execute}}
 3. Create a yaml file called `redisapp.yaml` with the following contents:

         apiVersion: v1